 For safety purposes, all lab equipment should be used according to directions.
-Inappropriate use of lab equipment is a serious offense and may result with a zero on the assignment, parental contact, and/or disciplinary action.
+Items are expensive to replace if broken and may result in our inability to conduct investigates.
+Inappropriate use of lab equipment is a serious offense and may result in a zero on the assignment, parental contact, and/or disciplinary action.
 Further misuse of equipment will result in a written referral.
+We are trying our best to work with what we have, please be respectful and considerate.

-CLASSROOM RULES
+CLASSROOM GUIDELINES

-- Comply with all school rules.

 - Come to class prepared and ready to learn!

 - Respect others and their ideas.

 - Be seated quietly when the bell rings.

 - Respect classroom equipment.

 - Put away and silent personal electronic devices.

 - No personal grooming.

 - In addition to classroom policies, students are expected to abide by school and district policies.